 A favorite among kids and families, this is one of West Crete’s beaches worth discovering.

 Characteristics: Organized sandy beach with shallow waters.
 There’s also a small harbor and the possibility of practicing watersports.

 Marathi Beach stands on the eastern side of the Akrotiri peninsula, right in front of Souda Bay, Chania’s main port.

-The beach is narrow but very clean, a key point to make Marathi ideal for kids.
+The beach is narrow but very clean, a key point to making Marathi ideal for kids.
 It’s shallow, safe, and mostly protected from strong winds.